-The stormwater capture and direct use target was developed to identify the potential for capturing wetweather runoff for direct non-potable uses to offset potable water supply use.
-These targets were developed based on the City of Los Angeles' stormwater capture and direct use estimates provided in the City's 2010 UWMP.
+The stormwater capture and direct use target was developed to identify the potential for capturing wet-weather runoff for direct non-potable uses to offset potable water supply use.
+These targets were developed based on the City of Los Angeles' stormwater capture and direct use estimates provided in the City's 2010 UWMP because they were the only agency to have developed a methodology to estimate potential stormwater capture for direct use.
 The target was used to create an AFY per square mile estimate that was then applied to the area of each subregion.
 The City of Los Angeles estimates that by 2035, projects will be in place to capture and directly use 10,000 AFY, which is equivalent to 21 AFY per square mile (where the area of the City of Los Angeles is 469 square miles).
 The 21 AFY per square mile was then applied to the area of each subregion (less open space areas).

-The following tables provide a breakdown the documents and calculations used to estimate the stormwater capture and direct use target for each subregion.
+The following tables provide a breakdown of the documents and calculations used to estimate the stormwater capture and direct use target for each subregion.
+The totals have been rounded to the nearest thousand AFY.